Dealing With Toe Arthritis

-Arthritis of the big toe, medically known as hallux rigidus, is a condition caused by wear and tear of the toe joint or an injury that damages the cartilage, causing the bones of the joint to rub together.
+Arthritis of the big toe, medically known as hallux rigidus, can be painful and interrupt your lifestyle.
+Wear and tear of the toe joint or severe injury can damage the cartilage, causing the bones of the joint to rub together.

-If you are suffering from arthritis in your big toe, you may notice pain in the joint when walking or moving, swelling, a bump on the top of the foot, and stiffness in the toe.
-Arthritis is best treated when caught early, so be sure to see your doctor if you notice any of these symptoms.
+If you are suffering from arthritis in your big toe, you may experience pain, stiffness, or swelling in the toe.
+You may also notice a bump on the top of the foot.
+This condition is best treated when caught early, so be sure to see your doctor if you notice any of these symptoms.

-Conservative treatment methods for arthritis in the toe include:
+Nonsurgical treatment methods to reduce symptoms of arthritis in the toe include:

 - Wearing shoes with a larger toe box